OpenMDAO/OpenMDAO1/openmdao/docs/getting-started/install.rst

 numerical methods.

-We provide a library of sparse solvers and optimizers designed to work with our MPI based, distributed memory data passing scheme.
+We provide a library of sparse solvers and optimizers designed to work with our MPI-based, distributed-memory data-passing scheme.
 But don't worry about installing MPI when you're just getting started.
-We can run really efficiently in serial using a numpy data passing implementation as well.
+We can run really efficiently in serial using a numpy data-passing implementation as well.

 Our most unique capability is our automatic analytic multidisciplinary derivatives.
-Provide analytic derivatives each of your components, and OpenMDAO will solve the chain-rule across your entire model, to compute system level derivatives for newton solvers and/or gradient based optimizers.
-This lets you solve really large non-linear problems, like a `cubesat design <http://openmdao.org/publications/gray_hearn_moore_et_al_multidisciplinary_derivatives.pdf>`_ with over
-25,000 design variables using adjoint derivatives.
+Provide analytic derivatives for each of your components, and OpenMDAO will solve the chain-rule across your entire model, to compute system- level derivatives for Newton solvers and/or gradient-based optimizers.
+This lets you solve really large non-linear problems, like a `cubesat design <http://openmdao.org/publications/gray_hearn_moore_et_al_multidisciplinary_derivatives.pdf>`_ with over 25,000 design variables using adjoint derivatives.

 You don't have to provide analytic derivatives for all of the components.
 OpenMDAO just finite-differences components that are missing them and then computes semi-analytic multidisciplinary derivatives.
 Semi-analytic derivatives offer a fast and easy way to gain a lot of computational efficiency.
-For example they gave us a 5x reduction in compute cost for an `aero-structural wind turbine optimization
+For example, they gave us a 5x reduction in compute cost for an `aero-structural wind turbine optimization
 <http://openmdao.org/publications/gray_hearn_moore_et_al_multidisciplinary_derivatives.pdf>`_.